fahimshahriar018/event_driven_hpa_wtih_keda_and_SQS/README.md

 $ kubectl get pods -n keda-test
 No resources found in keda-test namespace.
 ```
 And that’s it!
-If you made it to this point, it means you successfully deployed and tested KEDA with SQS 🎉.
+It means you have successfully deployed and tested KEDA with SQS 🎉.

 ## Reference:
 1. [IAM Role for Service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)